How Good Am I at AI? An Honest Way to Find Out

 How good is the average person at AI?

-Across AISA assessments, the median composite score is 47/100 — solidly in the "Developing" tier.
-Most professionals cluster between 35 and 65.
-The distribution is right-skewed: genuinely advanced users (80+) are rare, while the 40–60 range is densely populated.
+Across 1,800 AISA assessments, the median composite score is 48 out of 100 — solidly in the Developing tier.
+Most professionals cluster between 28 and 59.
+The distribution is right-skewed: genuinely advanced users (80+) represent just 8% of assessed professionals, while the Developing range (28-59) holds 47%.

 Can I improve my AI skills quickly?

-Yes — the fastest path is targeted practice on your weakest dimension.
+Yes — the fastest path is targeted practice on your weakest dimension, not generic AI training.
 If your gap is Critical Thinking, start verifying every AI output against a source.
-If it's Prompting, learn structured prompt techniques.
-The AI Coach provides personalised weekly lessons based on your assessment results.
+If it is Prompting, learn structured prompt techniques.
+If it is Technical Understanding — the lowest-scoring dimension across all professionals — invest time understanding how models actually work, not just how to use them.

 Is there a free way to find out how good I am at AI?

-AISA offers a free conversational assessment.
-It's the most thorough free option — 20–40 minutes, 11 criteria, personalised results.
-For lighter alternatives, LinkedIn has basic AI skill quizzes and Google AI Essentials includes knowledge checks.
+AISA offers a free conversational assessment — 20 minutes, 11 criteria, a full personalised report with dimension scores, persona classification, and growth recommendations.
+It is the most thorough free option available.
+For lighter alternatives, LinkedIn has basic AI skill quizzes and Google AI Essentials includes knowledge checks — but these test factual recall, not demonstrated skill.

 How do AI skills compare across different professions?